entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Chahuaqingolepis magniporus* is ?.
 > - The coding of taxon 2 from Songming is 1.

-112. Pronounced thickening on the nuchal plate: absent (0), present (1).
+112. Anterior lateral ridge on head shield: absent (0), present (1).
 > Newly added by Xian.
 > - The coding of *Yangfanyu* is 1.